rajeshrideshmukh/missingskill-learning/linux/linux.md

     **ls command with flags** :

     - _ls -a_ : To show the hidden files
-    - _ls -l_ : To show the list in more detail like access permission, size, ownwer, etc.
+    - _ls -l_ : To show the list in more detail like access permission, size, owner, etc.
     - _ls -h_ : To show file size in human readable format.
     - _ls -t_ : To sort the list in ascending order of the modification time.
     - _ls -r_ : To show the list in reverse order.